armanjindal/garden/content/digital-garden/Questions.md

 ---
 title: Questions
 ---
-- "**Why are some people made more human by studying the 'humanities' and others less?**"
+- "**Why are some people made more human by  the 'humanities' and others less human?**"

-Sometimes I come across people whose humanity is both deepend and broadened by their experience of culture.
-These people to breath and exude wisdom.
-They often hold the ordinary in reverence.
+Sometimes I come across people whose humanity is both deepend and broadened by engagement with "culture."

-Other times I meet the ivory towered, misanthropic, nihilist, whose so much smarter than you are and read way more then you.
-Somehow, their consumption of culture makes them see the ordinary with disdain.
+Other times I meet the ivory towered, misanthropic, nihilist, who've "consumed" culture and are less human for it.
+They are so much smarter than you are and have read way more then you.
 They are made less human by the humanities.
-I find these "scholars" intolerable.

 Why is it?

 Is it ego?
 Internalized objectivity?
 I think it may be because they sought to use these texts and art, to fill a hole in life.
 It's a category error to think that these alone nourish the soul.
 We require friends, recognition, community, to move and breath fresh air, sunlight — not just books and paintings.

+I've noticed that those made humane by the humanities often see the normal, the mundane with reverence.
+Since it is truly magical (and in many could've been much worse) that the way unfolded as it did.
+The misanthropic idealist often see the mundane with a bitter contempt.

 - "**What's your type?**"